hummingbot/hummingbot-site/docs/installation/deploy.md

 chmod a+x *.sh
 ```

-## Using Docker Compose
+## Docker Compose Deployments

-You can also use Docker Compose to install Hummingbot.
-If you are using Hummingbot Gateway or running multiple instances, this method is recommended.
+The examples below use [Docker Compose](https://docs.docker.com/compose/) to install Hummingbot.
+Make sure you have it installed beforehand.

-[Docker Compose](https://docs.docker.com/compose/) is a tool that allows you to define and run multiple Docker containers as a single application.
+Docker Compose is a tool that allows you to define and run multiple Docker containers as a single application.
 With Docker Compose, you can define the settings for each container in a YAML file, like the image to use, the ports to expose, and any environment variables or volumes that should be attached.

 Once you've defined your configuration file, you can use the `docker-compose up` command to start all of the containers in the application.

 ### Apple M1 and other ARM machines

-By default, the docker-compose files use the `hummingbot/hummingbot:latest` and `hummingbot/gateway:latest` images to create the containers.
+  By default, the examples below use the `hummingbot/hummingbot:latest` and `hummingbot/gateway:latest` images to create the containers.

-If you are using a machine with an ARM processor, like a Mac with an Apple M1 or M2 chip, we strongly recommend that you build a local Hummingbot image instead by cloning the [official repository](https://github.com/hummingbot/hummingbot) and running the command:
+  If you are using a machine with an ARM processor, like a Mac with an Apple M1 or M2 chip, we recommend that you build a local Hummingbot image instead by cloning the [official repository](https://github.com/hummingbot/hummingbot) and running the command:

 ```
 docker build -f Dockerfile.arm -t hummingbot/hummingbot:arm .